 The Masala Dosa at Baba’s Kitchen – this is what lured me as I said – is filled with potatoes and other vegetables, lots of black dot mustard seeds, masala and a host of other spices making it well-rounded and heart-warming.
 The flavours brought me straight back to Kerala, and left me with a smirk from ear to ear.

 The owner of Baba’s Kitchen is from South India and his menu offers numerous South Indian classics: South Indian Fish Curries, Uttapam and various types of Paratha bread, filled with potatoes or backed-in nuts.
-Also included is a huge selection of vegetarian dishes that are more exciting than the usual Vegetable Korma, liek Gobi Tandoori or Cashew Nut based curries with fruit and vegetables.
+Also included is a huge selection of vegetarian dishes that are more exciting than the usual Vegetable Korma, liek Gobi Tandoori or Cashew Nut-based curries with fruit and vegetables.

 Meat lovers can also chose from a long list of mutton, chicken and fish dishes from South and North India.
 My boyfriend ordered Hariyali Kebab (mutton) every time: five times in a row.
 The meat is marinated in a mix of cilantro, mint and green chilies, skewered and baked in the Tandoori oven.
 While it needs to be eaten right away before it gets dry, it has a unique and delicious taste.

-Complimentary rice pudding, one of my favourite Indian desserts, with just the right amount of cardamom and cashews, was served as a finale.
+Complementary rice pudding, one of my favourite Indian desserts, with just the right amount of cardamom and cashews, was served as a finale.
 It sealed my love affair with Baba’s Kitchen.

 While rival Indian restaurant, Ganesh, pulls lots of tourists in Hoi An due to its great location and is better known among the expat community, Baba’s Kitchen seems to grow in popularity week by week.